 BUS 190P PLANNING FOR SUPERVISING HUMAN RESOURCES (1T) 1 credit This course is designed to offer insight into the employee relation side of conducting business.
+Emphasis is ee relation side of conducting business.
 Emphasis is placed on identifying employment needs, training, supervising, and motivating employees.

 - BUS 1900 PLANNING MARKET STRATEGY (1T) 1 credit This course is designed to allow owners of businesses to develop a market strategy.
-Included is a discussion of market analysis, competition, sales and distribution, and pricing strategies. - BUS 190R PROMOTIONAL STRATEGIES (1T) 1 credit This course allows students to look specifically at two kinds of promotional strategies: Advertising and Public Relations.
+Included is a discussion of market analysis, competition, sales and distribution, and pricing strategies. - BUS 190RPROMOTIONAL STRATEGIES (1T)1 creditThis course allows students to look specifically at two kinds of promotional strategies: Advertising and Public Relations.
 Students explore how each of these strategies strongly affects the success of a business.

-BUS 190S CHOOSING A LOCATION FOR A BUSINESS (1T) 1 credit This course is designed to help students planning to and how to calculate, plot, and analyze various variable charts such as average and range, median and range, and standard deviations.
-Variable charts are used with measurable data.
+BUS 190S CHOOSING A LOCATION FOR A BUSINESS (1T) 1 credit This course is designed to help students planning to